-The 'All Too Well' songstress was set to embark on Lover Fest in 2020 to coincide with the release of her seventh studio album, however, it was subsequently axed due to COVID-19.
+The 'All Too Well' songstress was set to embark on Lover Fest in 2020 to coincide with the release of her seventh studio album, however, it was subsequently axed due to you-know-what.

 She announced the festival-themed tour in late-2019, she wrote: "The Lover album is open fields, sunsets, + SUMMER.
 I want to perform it in a way that feels authentic.
 I want to go to some places I haven’t been and play festivals.
 Where we didn’t have festivals, we made some."

 Since her 'Lover' era, the 32-year-old has been very busy having released 'Folklore' and 'Evermore' in 2020 as well re-recordings 'Fearless (Taylor's Version)' and 'Red (Taylor's Version)' the following year, and then 'Midnights' in October 2022.

 As fans had predicted, Taylor's latest tour celebrates all of her album cycles, giving fans an opportunity to sing along to songs she's never been able to take the stage before.

 Since 2019, Taylor has released 72 brand-new tracks and a further 15 from The Vault, so it comes as no surprise that she's packed in as many songs as she could with her Eras Tour setlist!

 Taylor finally made her return to the road with The Eras Tour on March 17 when she embarked on her first leg of the tour which includes a whopping 52 dates!

 The shows will feature special guests Paramore, Phoebe Bridgers, beabadoobee, girl in red, Phoebe Bridgers, Muna, HAIM, Gayle, Gracie Abrams and OWENN.